Employee Engagement: Creating A Engaging Work Culture

 Also, note that employee engagement is contagious.
 If you are highly engaged in what you do, people are likely to pick up your excitement and join you.
 But vice versa is also true.
 If your employee is being disruptive at work, they may negatively impact others.
 Thus, positive engagement is the key differentiator of growth and innovation.

 1. Increased Productivity

-There’s no doubt that engaged workers are the best performers.
-They are creative and put in discretionary effort everytime they do something.
-They work hard and scale the extra mile to fulfill their responsibilities.
-Higher productivity directly results in a positive business outcome.
+Engaged workers are the best performers.
+They put in discretionary effort to be more productive.
+Higher employee productivity directly results in positive business outcomes.

 2. Higher Retention